IDAES/examples/README-developer.md

     notebook execution.
 The cell will be removed in all notebooks **except** _testing_ and _documentation_.

 All other tags, including the standard [Jupyterbook tags][hidecell] for hiding or removing cells, will be ignored.

+#### Cell tags tutorial

+An example of these tags, with a tutorial on how to set them, is in the `_dev/notebooks/ex/notebook_tags_example_src. ipynb` notebook.
+In this directory the pre-processed output notebooks have been added to Git so you can see what they look like (without having to run `idaesx pre` yourself).

 ### Jupyter notebook metadata